alloba/book-of-hours-notes/memories-and-lessons/Lesson - Spices & Savours.md

 ## Description
 I've Read...

 This is the first of the practices that the Imago and Matthias used, to begin their ascent to power.
-They have risen beyond our sight, but their flames may yet burn in the Malleary.'
+They have risen beyond our sight, but their flames may yet burn in [[The Malleary]].'
 ## Sources
 - [[On Matthias and the Amethys Imago - Transformation]]
 - [[Ambrosial!]]